fornando/mywiki/README.md

-# mywiki
+# Wiki for simple tools
-A wiki using GitHub for ceratin tools
+A wiki for some of the basic operations in tools I am using.

+Please proceede [Here](https://github.com/harsha5500/mywiki/wiki) to access the Wiki.